 Interstate 25 is known as the Pan American Freeway through the Albuquerque metropolitan area.
 The freeway joins the Sandoval County cities of Bernalillo and Rio Rancho with Albuquerque and South Valley as the main north-south route.
 Overall capacity ranges from four lanes through the Sandia Pueblo to ten lanes outside of Downtown.

 Portions of Interstate 25 were improved through the mid-2000s as part of the GRIP initiative.
-A $15.5-million project upgraded the freeway at New Mexico 556 (Tramway Road) by expanding the road to six lanes and replacing the 1955-58 overpasses above Tramway Road.
+A $15.5-million project upgraded the freeway at NM 556 (Tramway Road) by expanding the road to six lanes and replacing the 1955-58 overpasses above Tramway Road.
 Work at Exit 234 was completed by Spring 2006.

-A second Albuquerque area GRIP project was the reconstruction of Exit 220 with New Mexico 500 (Rio Bravo Boulevard).
+A second Albuquerque area GRIP project was the reconstruction of Exit 220 with NM 500 (Rio Bravo Boulevard).
 Growth in the Mesa Del Sol master-planned community included an extension of University Boulevard south to the Isleta Amphitheater entertainment venue.
 Improvements at the interchange enhanced accessibility to the area.
 A second interchange to Mesa Del Sol via the planned Mesa Del Sol Boulevard was also proposed along Interstate 25.

 GRIP was Governor Bill Richardson’s Investment Partnership program, a $1.6-billion effort to improve highway infrastructure throughout the state.